sclebo05/KobraNeoProfiles/README.md

 - With that printer selected in the main window, go to Preferences -> Configure Cura.
 - Within the Profiles section, use the Import button and select the desired curaprofile file.
 - To switch between profiles in the main window, use the drop-down in the Print Settings dialog.
+- Adjust your temperatures if needed for better flow or to mitigate stringing.
+I have set reasonable PLA/PLA+ defaults

 ### Key areas that were adjusted:
 - conservatively turned up the speeds (e.g. 50mm/s to 55mm/s)